DFE-Digital/register-trainee-teachers/app/views/guidance/how_to_resolve_funding_and_bursary_errors.md

 ### Fields causing the error:
 Fund Code: 7<br/>
-Course age range: ‘Empty field’
+Course Age Range: ‘Empty field’

 ### Reason for this error message:
 Funding is only given when it appears alongside the correct age range.